AmigaMaster/Simple-Game-Solutions/README.md

 ## 1. Getting Started

-Simple as it is, just start browsing this site by clicking on the [solutions](https://github.com/AmigaMaster/Simple-Game-Solutions/tree/master/solutions) folder.
+There are different ways to access the walkthroughs.

 ### 1.1.
+Direct Web Access

+Just click on the [solutions](https://github.com/AmigaMaster/Simple-Game-Solutions/tree/master/solutions) folder.

+### 1.2.
 Download

-You can always download the latest version as a ZIP file [here](https://github.com/AmigaMaster/Simple-Game-Solutions/archive/master.zip)
+You can always download the latest version as a [ZIP file](https://github.com/AmigaMaster/Simple-Game-Solutions/archive/master.zip)

-### 1.2.
+### 1.3.
 Clone

 You can clone this repo to your local machine using the repository link